gmarti-web/gmarti-web.github.io/README.md

 vale path/to/folder/
 ```

-## How to contribute to the project
+## How to contribute to this project

 To contribute to the project: